strimzi/strimzi.github.io/_posts/2022-10-05-doc-feedback.md

 The documentation is written in asciidoc, a lightweight markup language similar to markdown.
 The [Strimzi Documentation Contributor Guide](https://strimzi.io/contributing/guide/#style-guide) shows how to make a change and push that change to the Strimzi [GitHub repository](https://github.com/strimzi/strimzi-kafka-operator).

 You can also raise a [GitHub issue](https://github.com/strimzi/strimzi-kafka-operator/issues) against the documentation.
-Be sure to label it `documenation`.
+Be sure to label it `documentation`.

 If you want to suggest a bigger change to the documentation before plunging in, you can always raise it with the community for consideration.